-I am a postdoctoral researcher at Nicolaus Copernicus Astronomical Center (NCAC) in Warsaw.
+I am associate professor at Nicolaus Copernicus Astronomical Center (NCAC) in Warsaw.
 In 2009-2011 I was a postdoctoral researcher in Institute of Astronomy, University of Vienna.

 My work focuses on classical pulsators: RR Lyrae stars and Cepheids.
 I analyse photometric data for these stars and model their variability with nonlinear convective pulsation codes.
-Currently, I am the PI for one project:
+The active and finished projects I'm leading are:

 I am a member of the Araucaria group.
-I model pulsating stars in eclispsing binary systems observed by the group and model the stellar evolution of the binary system components using MESA stellar evolution code.
+I model pulsating stars in eclispsing binary systems observed by the group and model the stellar evolution of the binary system components using MESA stellar evolution code, for which I serve as a developer.
 I also analyse the data from the first Polish scientific satellites: Lem and Heweliusz, which are part of BRITE Constellation.

 Habilitation in 2016.
 I obtained my PhD in 2009 at NCAC.
-My PhD Thesis, Nonlinear modelling of radial stellar pulsation, is here.
-My MSc thesis (Metalicznosc gwiazd RR Lutni a efekt Blazki, in Polish) is here.
+You can download my PhD Thesis, Nonlinear modelling of radial stellar pulsation (PDF) and my MSc thesis Metalicznosc gwiazd RR Lutni a efekt Blazki (in Polish).

 I enjoy to watch butterflies.
-Some of my photos are here.
+See some of my photos.